home-assistant/home-assistant.io/source/_integrations/nexia.markdown

 ### Service `set_humidify_setpoint`

-Part of the `nexia.` services.
 Sets the humidify setpoint.
 This setting will affect all zones on the same thermostat.

 | Service data attribute | Optional | Description |
 | ---------------------- | -------- | ----------- |